sroehling/FutureBudget/Retirement Simulator/AppStoreReleaseChecklist.md

 ## Tag the Released Version in Git

-1. Using git, tag the app's project code with the version number (substituting appropriate version number, instead of "1.0.1"): e.g.:
+1. Using git, tag the app's project code with the version number (substituting appropriate version number, instead of "1.0.1"), then push that tag to the remote server: e.g.:

 	cd /Users/sroehling/Development/Workspace/Retirement\ Simulator
-	git tag -a v1.0.RC1 -m "Version 1.0.RC1 submitted for approval"
+	git tag -a v1.0.RC1 -m "Version 1.0.RC1 submitted for approval" git push origin v1.0.RC1

-2. Using git, tag any libraries changed alongside the project code (substituting appropriate numbers for MailShredder and library code, instead of 1.7 and 1.0.RC1): e.g.:
+2. Using git, tag any libraries changed alongside the project code (substituting appropriate numbers for MailShredder and library code, instead of 1.7 and 1.0.RC1), then push that tag to the remote server: e.g.:

     cd /Users/sroehling/Development/Workspace/ResultraGenericLib
-	git tag -a v1.7 -m "Version build into FutureBudget 1.0.RC1"
+	git tag -a v1.7 -m "Version build into FutureBudget 1.0.RC1" git push origin v1.7

 ## Backup the Source Code and Archive